Scaled Composites White Knight Two: Design

 White Knight Two is roughly three times larger than White Knight in order to perform a captive flight with the larger SpaceShipTwo spacecraft.
-The WK2 is similar in wingspan to a Boeing B-29 Superfortress.
-White Knight Two is a very modern aircraft, as even the flight control cables are constructed of carbon fiber, using a new patented design.
+The WK2 is similar in wingspan to a Boeing B-29 Superfortress (141 ft 3 in).
+White Knight Two is a modern aircraft, as even the flight control cables are constructed of carbon fiber, using a new patented design.

 WK2 was planned to provide preview flights offering several seconds of weightlessness before the suborbital event.
 It was intended to have a service ceiling of about 60,000 ft (18 km), offering a dark blue sky to passengers.
 This would have allowed tourists to practice before the real flight.

 White Knight Two is of twin fuselage design with four jet engines mounted two on each wing.
 One fuselage was planned to be an exact replica of that of SpaceShipTwo (to allow tourist training), and the other was planned to offer 'cut-rate' trips to the stratosphere.

 The design is quite different from the White Knight, both in size, use of tail, engine configuration and placement of cockpit(s).
 The White Knight used two T-tails, but the White Knight Two uses two cruciform tails.
 Engine configuration is also very different.
 White Knight Two has four engines hung underneath the wings on pylons while White Knight's pair of engines were on either side of its single fuselage.